 He is wonderful to her son and they play baseball in the backyard on a regular basis.

-After a combative abusive relationship with her ex, her new fiancee is a breath of fresh air.
+After a combative abusive relationship with her ex, her new fiancé is a breath of fresh air.

-She has a 4 year old boy with her ex boyfriend and she absolutely despises his new girlfriend.
-His ex girlfriend called her names and she had to get a restraining order.
-She has joint custody of her son with her ex and she has physical custody of the child.
-She also believes this woman is a bad influence on her child.
-She believes her ex is constantly dating new woman and this is confusing and detrimental for her child.
+She has a four-year old boy with her ex-boyfriend and she absolutely despises his new girlfriend.
+His new girlfriend called Jane names.
+Jane had to get a restraining order order against his new girlfriend.
+Jane has joint custody of her son with her ex.
+Jane has physical custody of the child.
+Jane believes this woman is a bad influence on her child.
+Jane believes that her ex is constantly dating new woman and this is confusing and detrimental for Jane’s child.
 Furthermore, his new girlfriend smokes marijuana and was arrested 4 months ago for possession of marijuana.

-Jane and her family law lawyer obtain an ex-parte restraining order against her ex having the child overnight in the presence of his girlfriend.
-The judge issues the emergency restraining order for a 20 day period and his girlfriend moves out and has to sleep on her mother’s couch
+Jane and her family law lawyer in RI obtain an ex-parte restraining order against her ex having the child overnight in the presence of his girlfriend.
+The judge issues the emergency restraining order for a 20- day period.
+His girlfriend moves out and has to sleep on her mother’s couch

-He previously had no problem with his ex’s fiancee and even believed that her fiancee actually was a good influence on his child.
-Nonetheless, his Rhode Island Family Court Attorney files a restraining order against his ex also having overnight visitors of the opposite sex when the child is home.
-Jane objects and says it is not fair because he is a good influence, the child loves him and she is planning on getting married.
-She says this will ruin her life and her plans for the future.
+He previously had no problem with his Jane’s fiancé and even believed that her fiancé was a good influence on his child.
+Nonetheless, his Rhode Island Family Court Attorney files a restraining order against his Jane having overnight visitors of the opposite sex when the child is home.
+Jane objects and says: